wenjialu/Cardingforum/README.md

-- 👋 Hi, I’m @Cardingforum
+- 👋 Hi, I’m @wenjia
-- 👀 I’m interested in ...
+- 👀 I’m interested in fancy
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning AI and Backend Development
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: izoeyz@163.com

-Cardingforum/Cardingforum is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.